djhworld/simple-computer/README.md

 # Example programs

 You can see some example programs I wrote under [_programs/](/_programs/), note the ASM code I wrote for these is very bad and I lost my sanity a bit when writing them.

+# Why bother?

+I'm taking myself on a journey, a hardware journey you might say.
+I want to understand how computers work at a lower level but not quite low enough for the physics/digital electronics side of things.

+Just enough to see all the pieces of the system interacting.
+I remember doing a lot of this stuff in school but I'd say my education seemed to focus on the concepts (Von-Neumann architecture, fetch-decode-execute) rather than the actual construction of a CPU.

+This simple computer is the start of that journey, it's actually been a very rewarding little project.

+I hope to move onto playing around with X86/ARM/RISC-V next although I suspect it will be quite a leap (of faith)